Christopher Wren: St Paul's Cathedral

 The cathedral that Wren started to build bears only a slight resemblance to the Warrant Design.
 In 1697, the first service was held in the cathedral when Wren was 65.
 There was still, however, no dome.
 Finally, in 1711 the cathedral was declared complete, and Wren was paid the half of his salary that, in the hope of accelerating progress, Parliament had withheld for 14 years since 1697.
 The cathedral had been built for 36 years under his direction, and the only disappointment he had about his masterpiece was the dome: against his wishes, the commission engaged Thornhill to paint the inner dome in false perspective and finally authorised a balustrade around the roof line.
-This diluted the hard edge Wren had intended for his cathedral, and elicited the apt parthian comment that "ladies think nothing well without an edging".
+This diluted the hard edge Wren had intended for his cathedral, and elicited the parthian comment that "ladies think nothing well without an edging".